pocomane/brewed-in-the-apocalypse/bita.md

 still speaking, and you find out something interesting to tell.
 If there is something not clear in scene or that you think is interesting to know about, ask it to the scenarist.
 Ask also if your actions bring you to a new situation you want to know about.
+If the scenarist explicitly asked you for some particular detail, first give it in the most concise way you can found, than you can elaborate it.

 Here, since it is a player move, "you" just means "the player".
 So the player have to reply to the "What do you do" telling the action of eir character.
 There